artandmath/NukeProfilers/README.md

 ## Alternatively
 - Modify the Nukescripts to work in your comp pipeline.
-- Sending the Nukescripts to your renderfarm.
+- Send the Nukescripts to your renderfarm.
 - Gather analytics from the renderfarm.